GevorgAdamyan/HealthCareServicePracticeInCSharp/README.md

 #### Data class

-The `Data` class contains different data which is useed in tests.
+The `Data` class contains different data which is used in tests.

 ### Test classes

 The test classes are located in the `Tests` folder and contain examples of Selenium tests written in C# language.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to this repository, please fork the repository and submit a pull request.

 ## License